 If you find yourself answering yes to any of the above, you may well be infected!

 In his book The Selfish Capitalist: Origins of Affluenza, psychologist Oliver James said that “selfish capitalism” (affluenza) is literally making us sick.
 He added that the emergence of selfish capitalism in the late 1970s has led to an increase in mental illness.
 The World Health Organization, along with nationally representative studies in the United States, Britain and Australia, show that incidences of mental illness have almost doubled between the 1980s and the turn of the 21st century—to the point that an average of 23 percent of Americans, Britons, Australians, New Zealanders, and Canadians suffered from it in 2007 (Guardian).

 Affluenza leads to worry, anxiety, depression and possibly, if left unchecked, mental illness.
 Why?

 The reason is that it creates unrealistic expectations that cannot be met.
-Those affected end up blaming themselves, feeling like failures.
-With their self-esteem battered, they work even harder to attain their unreachable goals, and eventually end up anxious, nervous, sad, and depressed.
+Those infected end up blaming themselves and feel like failures.
+With their self-esteem battered, they strive even harder to attain their unreachable goals and eventually end up anxious, nervous, sad and depressed.

 Ultimately, basing one’s values on material success leads to an unsatisfied, unfulfilled life: “He that loves silver shall not be satisfied with silver; nor he that loves abundance with increase…” (Ecc.
 5:10).